AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 ### Adding Tags to a foodplace: `tag`

+Ever walked into a japanese restaurant and ended up ordering the best Pizza and Fried Chicken you've had?<br>
-Lets you add / remove one or more tags from an existing foodplace in BiteBuddy!
+BiteBuddy knows life can be confusing, so why not just add / remove one or more **tags** from a foodplace!

 Format (2 types):<br>
 \- `tag INDEX TAG1 [TAG2]...`<br>